 Well, we know that exercise at lower intensities burns a greater percentage of fat as fuel.
 This is not where this story ends, yet this is also where a lot of people plant their flag.

 As exercise intensifies, we burn a lower percentage of fat and a greater proportion of carbohydrates.
 But, we actually burn more calories in total at higher intensities.
-Which is why heavier weights actually win.
+Which is why heavier weights generally win.
 Your total energy expenditure is greater.
 The actual substrate utilisation doesn’t matter.

 For example, running flat-stick for 60 seconds vs walking for 60 seconds.
 Or, for the same distance: